-Glow-in-the-dark makes it easy to find in the dark.
+Glow-in-the-dark makes it easy to find at night.
 Maintains a light glow even when not fully charged.
 Orthodontic nipple design promotes healthy development of palate, gums, and teeth.
 BPA-free.
+Comes in a pack of 3.
+For ages 16 months and up.

 Some babies don't like the nipple shape.

 Easy to sterilize by steaming or boiling.
 One-piece design protects baby from potential choking hazard.
-Durable silicone doesn't have a strong taste or odor.
+Made of durable silicone.
 BPA-free.
 Comes in several sizes to grow with your baby.
+Comes in a pack of 4.
+Ages 0-3 months.

-Some babies reject this type of pacifier due to the shape.
+Some babies reject this type due to the shape.

-Soft, durable silicone doesn't have detectable odors or tastes for those hard to please babies.
+Soft, durable silicone doesn't have detectable odors or tastes for those hard-to-please babies.
 Safety of a one-piece design.
 Open nose area lets baby breathe freely.
 BPA-free.
+Available in different colors.
+Comes in a pack of 2.
+Ages 0-3 months.

-Tougher silicone than other newborn pacifiers, which some babies reject.
+Tougher silicone than other newborn designs, which some babies reject.

 Pacifiers are lifesavers for new parents seeking a little peace and quiet.
 Pop a pacifier in the mouth of a crying baby and watch her soothe herself to sleep.
 Babies are born with a strong sucking reflex and sucking on a pacifier calms many fussy babies.
 For most parents, pacifiers are right up there with baby essentials like diapers.